-SCHOOL NAME aims to reduce the likelihood of child on child abuse through;
+St Mary and St Joseph's aims to reduce the likelihood of child on child abuse through;

-- the established ethos of respect, friendship, courtesy and kindness; - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/R(S)E and wider curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent, responsibility, respect and dignity, and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed: - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - SCHOOL TO REVIEW, ADD AND AMEND TO REFLECT ITS LA/LOCAL ARRANGEMENTS.
+- the established ethos of respect, friendship, courtesy and kindness; - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/R(S)E and wider curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent, responsibility, respect and dignity, and keeping themselves safe;

+• systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed;

+- robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - Making children and parents aware of this section and our zero tolerance approach - Referring to the Pan Dorset information and tool kit provided to support child and parents:

-At SCHOOL NAME we recognise that even if there are no reported cases of child on child abuse, such abuse may still be taking place and is simply not being reported.
+At St Mary and St Joseph's School we recognise that even if there are no reported cases of child on child abuse, such abuse may still be taking place and is simply not being reported.
 Staff must remain vigilant at all times to signs of child on child abuse.

-At SCHOOL NAME we have a zero tolerance approach to abuse, and it must never be passed off as banter.
+At St Mary and St Joseph's we have a zero tolerance approach to abuse, and it must never be passed off as banter.